a CREATIVE HOUSE

 Our work occurs and reaches people locally and internationally.

-We put ideas and purpose at the centre of what we do rather than being driven by form.
+We put ideas and purpose at the centre of what we do.

 We are particularly interested in:

-- creating relationships and opportunities between our two homes, Australia and the UK.
-But we also love the world, so we love to work and to create opportunities wherever we can.
+- creating relationships, dialogues and opportunities between UK & Australia.
+But we also love the world, so we love to create international and collaborative opportunities wherever we can.

 - curating and producing projects that support other artists to develop as well as contribute to shifting perspectives and change.